fkirchhoff/advent-of-code-2023/README.md

 Part 1 is just filtering the draws for any that exceeds the provided counts.
 Part 2 is just finding the max count of each color in a Game.

+# Day 3

+I reused some "grid" related code from AOC 2022 Day 8 to print the grid.
+I used Engine, Part and Symbol classes.
+The parsing logic was a bit convoluted, but it worked!
+While writing test for the logic I relied on an alternate way to parse using regular expressions (RE).
+That approach is much simpler so my final version used REs.